Amazon May Give Developers Your Private Alexa Transcripts

 Its an interesting question.

-The capabilities of the star trek technology means that within a few seconds of Picard/Riker or Kirk/Spock/Scotty/etc decided to breach protocol or violate an order and discussing it anywhere on the ship... his superior officer would show up on the view screen and relieve
+The capabilities of the star trek technology means that within a few seconds of Picard/Riker or Kirk/Spock/Scotty/etc decided to breach protocol or violate an order and discussing it anywhere on the ship... his superior officer would show up on the view screen and relieve him of duty; and teleport him to the ships brig.

+Real-time spying of everyone on the ship at all times... would turn into a dystopia pretty quick.

+They'd need a constitution that guaranteed them absolute privacy; and complete immunity from persecution/prosecution from such eavesdropping/electronic monitoring if it were to take place.
+And a system of checks and balances that had the people's faith that the audio wasn't being archived, reviewed, and misused.

 Re: (Score:2)